 Students with fewer than two years of college credits and significant professional experience may earn the associate of arts degree in Christian ministry or the associate of science degree in organizational management.

-Students with two years of college-level credits from a regionally accredited institution and significant professional experience may earn the bachelor of science degree in accounting, business administration, criminal justice, human resource management, marketing, not-for-profit leadership and psychology.
-Students may also earn a bachelor of science in nursing degree (RN-BSN completion) and a bachelor of social work degree in social work.
+Students with two years of college-level credits from a regionally accredited institution and significant professional experience may earn the bachelor of science degree in business administration, criminal justice, human resource management, marketing, not-for-profit leadership and psychology.
+Students may also earn a bachelor of social work degree in social work.

 A TESOL (Teachers of English to Speakers of Other Languages) certification is also offered by the Professional Programs.
 The TESOL certification will equip adult students to work effectively with English language learners in their churches or social service organizations.
 The TESOL certification requires a practicum experience.
 (See TEX 396 for explanation.)